jasonbian97/fastcod-code/Readme.md

 # FastCod

+FastCod can efficiently compute the diffusion-based connectivity feature between brain regions.
+It is a open-source tool and written in python.
+If you use diffusion-weighted MRI and tractography in your research or clinical practice, this tool can possibly save you lots of time!

+Key features:

+- Over 30x speedup than traditional method on computing connectivity
+- Run from command line, server-friendly
+- Easy to work with MRtrix3, fsl, and freesurfer
+- Flexible pipeline design: you can flexibly run one, several, or whole pipline: dMRI preprocessing, tractography, align with anatomical images, computing connectivity
+- Super-resolve ability: you can get high-res connectity features even if you are dealt with low resolution dMRI (e.g., 2mm)
+- Multiple visualization tools for QA

+For tutorial, blogs, and more information, please visit our [project page](https://jasonbian97.github.io/fastcod/)

 # Quick Start
 1. set up IO path.
 There are two ways to do that:
    1. modify the `config.yaml` file in the `conf` folder.